rstudio/r2d3/README.md

   - `width` — The current width of the container
   - `height` — The current height of the container
   - `options` — Additional options provided by the user
+  - `theme` — Colors for the current theme

 When you are learning D3 or translating D3 examples for use with R it’s important to keep in mind that D3 examples will generally include code